SergeyTonoyan87/Memory-Game/README.md

 # Memory-Game
-this is simple memry game
+this is simple memory game